Dynamical Variational Autoencoders: A Comprehensive Review: Models related to DKF

-0.25cm \textbf{Disentangled SSM:} The authors of \citep{miladinovic2019disentangled} recently proposed a model called Disentangled State Space Model (DSSM) that is in the line of the DSAE model and, more generally, of models that attempt to separate the encoding of the content/object at the sequence level from the encoding of its dynamics at the time frame level.
-However, in contrast to DSAE where the sequence-level latent variable conditions the observation model, in DSSM this sequence-level variable conditions the dynamical model: It is assumed to model the fact that the dynamics of an object are dependent on the considered applicative domain, e.g., enzyme kinetics or bouncing ball kinematics.
-In others words, \eqref{eq:DSAE-joint-seq} for DSAE is basically reshaped in DSSM as:\footnote{In \citep{miladinovic2019disentangled}, the sequence-level variable is denoted $D$ for ``domain.''
-We keep the notation $\myv$ as for our description of DSAE for consistency.}
+0.25cm \textbf{Disentangled SSM:} \citet{miladinovic2019disentangled} recently proposed a model called the disentangled state-space model (DSSM), in line with the DSAE model and, more generally, with models that attempt to separate the encoding of the content/object at the sequence level from that of its dynamics at the time-frame level.
+However, in contrast to DSAE, in which the sequence-level latent variable conditions the observation model, in DSSM, this sequence-level variable conditions the dynamical model.
+It is assumed to model the fact that the dynamics of an object are dependent on the considered applicative domain (e.g., enzyme kinetics or bouncing ball kinematics).
+In other words, \eqref{eq:DSAE-joint-seq} for DSAE can be reshaped in DSSM as\footnote{In \citeauthor{miladinovic2019disentangled}'s \citeyearpar{miladinovic2019disentangled} paper, the sequence-level variable is denoted as $D$ for ``domain.''
+For consistency, we retain the notation $\myv$ used in DSAE.}

-Note that here, the dynamical model is a (conditioned) order-1 model.
-The authors of \citep{miladinovic2019disentangled} also propose a filtering inference model that is implemented in the more general DVBF framework mentioned just above.
+Here, the dynamical model is a (conditioned) first-order model. \citet{miladinovic2019disentangled} also proposed a filtering inference model that is implemented in the more general DVBF framework mentioned above.